Tonyx97/Tomb-Raider-II-Multiplayer-Mod/README.md

 # Tomb Raider II Multiplayer Mod

-This is a modification that implements multiplayer functionalities to the game Tomb Raider II.
+This is a modification that implements multiplayer functionalities to the game Tomb Raider II using C++17.

 This project has two dependencies, [SlikeNet](https://www.slikesoft.com/) and [MinHook](https://github.com/TsudaKageyu/minhook).
 Compiled library binaries must be placed in the following directory: **"SolutionDir\deps\libs\"** .